alsalafiyyah/alsalafiyyah.github.io/_posts/sects/shiah/2021-01-09-qarmanians-batiniyyah.md

 title: "The Qarmatians and Al-Batiniyyah"
 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Al-Da'imah no. 18952-6"
-category: [shiah]
+category: [sects]
-hijri: "Jumada Al-Awwal 25, 1442 AH"
+hijri: "Jumada Al-Awwal 25, 1442"
+locale: en
 lang: en
 note: true
 excerpt: "Both the Qarmatians and Al-Batiniyyah do not belong to Islam.
 Rather, they are Kafirs (disbelievers) and heretics."